LungCellAtlas/scRNAseq_pipelines/README.md

 ```

 #### Required scripts:
-The scripts listed below can be found in the scripts folder of this repo.
+The scripts listed below can be found in the cr_pipeline folder of this repo.
+Clone the repo to get all of them, or download individually:
 For setting up and testing the pipeline, download the following two bash scripts:
 LCA_pipeline_setup.sh
 LCA_pipeline_testrun.sh